DataDog/documentation/content/log/processing.md

 Please note that When installing an integration, we automatically install the corresponding pipeline.

-A log goes through all [processors](#processors) inside a pipline before being stored in your Datadog application, for instance you can transform this log:
+A log goes through all [processors](#processors) within a pipline before being stored in your Datadog application, for instance processors can transform this log:
 {{< highlight json >}}
 {
 "message":"john clicked on a link : www.datadoghq.com for app dd_app",